revolunet/angular-ngcordova-demo/README.md

  - cordova
  - ng-cordova

-The app demonstrates how to mock cordova plugins data to develop & test right in your browser.
+The app demonstrates how to mock cordova plugins data to develop & test your mobile web app right in your favorite browser.

 Made for @ngEurope 2014.